tiviluson/AIO_2024_note/README.md

 **Disclaimer**: This is not a reflection of the entire course.
 I only created notes for points that I found interesting or useful during exams/interviews.
 Furthermore, some notes were jotted down with my own understanding, and may not have been properly cross-checked.
 This repository is a work in progress and will be updated as I continue to learn and explore the topics covered in and beyond the course.
 The notes are intended to be a helpful resource for anyone interested in learning more about the course material.

+The Markdown notes are optimized to render with KaTeX.

 Please check out the [AI Viet Nam](https://www.facebook.com/aivietnam.edu.vn) website for more information about the course.

 # Task list: